peem5kit5/Vonder-Test/README.md

 | 23:45 - 00:00 | [Test & Pushing to Git] Test & Split the changes in git and pushing system and major changes separately to ```origin/develop```.

 ---
-7/6/2569 [Weekend]
+7/6/2569 [Weekend] Time spent: 7 hours 15 minutes.
 ---
 | Time          | Task
 | ------------- | ------------------------------
 | 00:00 - 01:35 | [Test & Pushing to Git] Split the changes in git and pushing system and major changes separately to origin/develop & fixing bug with polishing some text.
-| 03:00 - 03:50 | [Fixing Bug] Fixed dialogue do not supported the advance per signal & writing README.
+| 03:00 - 05:20 | [Fixing Bug & README creating] Fixed dialogue do not supported the advance per signal, fixed camera default when opened project was not correctly set, fixed sequence called error indexed when check next sequence & writing README.
 | 11:00 - 12:30 | [Get ready to delivered] Prepared for delivery, wrote the README and video recording.

 ---